Benjam11n/tp/docs/UserGuide.md

 * **Index**: The number shown next to each contact in the displayed list, used to identify specific contacts in commands.
 * **Parameter**: Additional information provided with a command, usually preceded by a prefix like n/ or p/.
 * **Prefix**: Special symbols (like n/, p/, e/) that indicate what type of information follows them in a command.
+* **Prefix Matching**: A search technique where a query matches the beginning segment of a string, enabling partial matches for efficient data retrieval.
 * **Fuzzy search**: A search technique that finds items even when the search term doesn't exactly match, accounting for typos or similar spellings.
 * **Command history**: A record of previously used commands that can be accessed using the up and down arrow keys.
 * **Domain**: The part of an email address after the @ symbol that identifies the email service provider (e.g., gmail.com, yahoo.com).